Inspect

 By default, eval logs are written to the ./logs sub-directory of the current working directory.
 When the eval is complete you will find a link to the log at the bottom of the task results summary.

-You can also explore eval results using the Inspect log viewer.
-Run inspect view to open the viewer (you only need to do this once as the viewer will automatically updated when new evals are run):
+For other editors, you can use the inspect view command to open a log viewer in the browser (you only need to do this once as the viewer will automatically updated when new evals are run):

 $ inspect view